Memory Techniques

 Chunking

 Chunking is a memory technique of breaking information down into groups or units.
-It is based on the idea that is limited in the number of things that can be retained.
+It is based on the idea that short-term memory is limited in the number of things that can be retained.
 A common rule is that a person can remember 7 (plus or minus 2) “items” in short-term memory.
 If you try to remember groups of items in chunks of more than 9, your brain gets confused.

 Chunking decreases the number of items you are holding in memory by increasing the size of each item.
 Instead of trying to remember the string of 10 number individually it would be easier to remember by grouping or chunking them as 450 87 158 95.
 Therefore, instead of remembering 10 individual numbers, you are remembering four larger numbers.